Nightcrawler (character): Powers and abilities

 Nightcrawler has a prehensile tail, allowing him to grab onto objects with relative ease.
-His tail is strong enough to not only support his body weight, but also lift an adult man completely off the ground at the same time, and is deft enough to fight with while holding a sword or blunt object.
-Nightcrawler's eyes (which are constantly glowing) grant him a marked degree of heightened night vision.
+His tail is strong enough to not only support his body weight, but also lift an adult man completely off the ground at the same time, and is deft enough to fight with while wielding a sword or blunt object.
+He also possesses a degree of heightened night vision.

-Aside from the abilities granted by his mutation, Nightcrawler is a superb fencer and a very skilled hand-to-hand combatant, to the point of being able to stalemate super-beings as powerful as Captain Britain.
+Aside from the abilities granted by his mutation, Nightcrawler is a superb fencer and skilled hand-to-hand combatant, to the point of being able to stalemate super-beings as powerful as Captain Britain.
 He has also served as the team's pilot and medic when more qualified X-Men were not around to do so.
 He and Wolverine were also the mechanics of the X-Men's Blackbird jet for a long time.
 He is also recognized by other Marvel characters as the leading authority on teleportation, with Spider-Man and Daredevil contacting him for information and advice following their first encounter with Francis Klum.
 Nightcrawler deduced from analysis of photographs of a crime scene that a man had been killed by someone else teleporting inside the victim, despite having never witnessed such a thing before.

 For a long period, Kurt's body housed the Soulsword.
 Magik states that Kurt is attuned to magic and thus able to wield her Soulsword and Pixie's Souldagger.
+After Margali Szardos had brainwashed him under Orchis' command, she manifested a part of Kurt's soul essence which represented his innate hope into a Hopesword.
+The exact capabilities of the Hopesword are not known yet, but so far it has been able to stun an opponent impaled by it and restore sanity to Mystique's shattered mind.

-As an aftereffect of his death and resurrection, Nightcrawler has developed a heightened resistance against psychic domination which helped him resist the Shadow King's telepathic powers, even after the latter had possessed such strong minds as Rachel Grey and Psylocke moments before.
+As an after-effect of his death and resurrection, Nightcrawler has developed a heightened resistance against psychic domination which helped him resist the Shadow King's telepathic powers, even after the latter had possessed such strong minds as Rachel Grey and Psylocke moments before.
 With the loss of his soul, he has also been rendered quasi-immortal, although he still feels the pain of any injuries inflicted upon him.